Identifying Different Types of Asbestos in California Wildfire Debris

 Tremolite and Actinolite

-• Where they’re found: Tremolite and actinolite were not commonly used in commercial products but can be contaminants in other building materials like insulation and paints.
+• Where they’re found: Tremolite and actinolite were not commonly used in commercial products, but can be contaminants in other building materials like insulation and paints.

 • Why they’re dangerous: Both types are extremely brittle and easily release fibers when disturbed, such as during a fire or demolition.